raspberrypilearning/looping-sprites/en/step_1.md

 You will now apply these skills to create your own project.

+## What you will make
+Click on the green flag to see an example project.

 --- collapse ---
 ---
 title: What you will need